Nokia 6120 classic

-The Nokia 6120 classic is a mid-range smartphone from Nokia that was announced on 17 April 2007.
+The Nokia 6120 classic is a mid-range mobile phone from Nokia that was announced on 17 March 2007.
 It runs on Symbian v9.2 with a S60 3rd Edition FP1 user interface.
+It was the second Nokia handset, after 3110 classic, to use the 'classic' suffix, consisting of balanced, mid-range candybar phones in the 6xxx and 3xxx numbered lines.

 It is the first Nokia UMTS / HSDPA dual band phone which also features quad band GSM, supporting both 2G and 3G/UMTS networks.
 Despite its small and sleek size in a classic candybar form, it still retained standard S60 features and also has HSDPA (3.5G), the fourth from Nokia to do so after the N95, E90 and 6110 Navigator.
 It weighs only 89 grams.

-It should not be confused with Nokia 6120, a different mobile phone from 1997.